tamirrosenberg/WiFi-Stepper-Motor-Controller/README.md

 Arduino IDE
 -----------
-When you are using the Arduino IDE, you will probalby need to install the Blynk & ESP libraries, so please follow this procedure:
+When you are using the Arduino IDE, you will probalby need to install the Blynk & ESP libraries, so please follow this procedure.
 First, go to the "File" menu and choose "Preferences".
-In the "Additional Boards Manager URLs:" insert "http://arduino.esp8266.com/stable/package_esp8266com_index.json".
+In the "Additional Boards Manager URLs:" insert "http://arduino.esp8266.com/stable/package_esp8266com_index.json", and confirm with "Ok".
-Confirm with "Ok".

 From the Arduino IDE menu:
 1. Go to "Sketch" --> "Include Library" --> "Manage Libraries"